rowing mistakes

 ergo:

-Learn a good leg drive on the rowing machine, see Practice leg pressure.
+Learn a good leg drive on the rowing machine, see Practice pressure build-up.

 Remedy